pimts/blinky/README.md

 # blinky
-A simple LED blink design written in Verilog
+A simple LED blink design written in Verilog.
+The first even design I wrote for my Arty A7 FPGA board.